alonso-herreros/uni-dcom-exercises/Chapter 2 Exercises.md

 Design for Channel 1 the shaping filters at the transmitter and receiver in order to get no ISI and the noise at the output of the sampler be white.

+> **Answer**
+>
+> As studied, the optimal shaping filter for this baseband channel is a raised
+> cosine filter.
+It will also ensure the noise is white.

 ### Question 8.b

 Design for Channel 2 the shaping filters at the transmitter and receiver in